mitziuro/homework/README.md

 There will be two variants of this microservice.
 One that uses an embedded database another more optimal that uses only java collections.

-Those two variants can be exposed under different paths
+Those two variants can be exposed under different paths (Two controllers)

-We’re mostly interested in how the application is packaged, unit testing, and how spring/java/maven are used
+We’re mostly interested in how the application is packaged, unit tested, and how spring/java/maven are used

-  the project should be placed somewhre on github or gitlab
+The project should be placed somewhre on github or gitlab